AlanHohn/conversational-git/chapter-05.md

 to do something.

-Similar to Subversion, Git creates a "conflict" version of the original file, so now `content-01` is full of markers like `<<<<<<<< HEAD`.
+Similar to Subversion, Git creates a "conflict" version of the original file, so now `content01` is full of markers like `<<<<<<<< HEAD`.
 As you might have noticed from the times we used `git log`, Git uses hashes as labels for commits, so the file looks a little messy.

+(A hash is a long alphanumeric string derived from some data, in this case the commit itself.
+Git uses them because they can be made without asking some central server for the "next sequence number" and are very likely to be unique.)

 Push The Reset Button
 ---------------------

 Hopefully Isabelle can figure out what the file should look like.
-If not, it's easy and safe to reset back to a point before the merge:
+If not, it's easy and safe to reset back to a point before the merge (try it):

 {% highlight text %}
 git merge --abort
 {% endhighlight %}

-Back in the olden days before electricity, we had to do this with `git reset --hard HEAD`.
+Back in the olden days before electricity, we did this with `git reset --hard HEAD`.
 It still worked.
 You will read in Git tutorials that the `--hard` option to HEAD can be unsafe because it modifies the working copy.
-This could be an issue for us, if we weren't smart enough to make sure we never try to pull into uncommitted changes.
-That's still a good rule, because while `git merge --abort` will try to put your working copy back the way it was, and generally will succeed, if you've committed all of your changes you're guaranteed to be able to get them back.
+This is not an issue for us, because we are smart enough to always pull only when all of our changes have been committed (or stashed).
+That's a good rule to follow, because while `git merge --abort` will try to put your working copy back the way it was, and generally will succeed, if you've committed all of your changes you're guaranteed to be able to get them back.

 I haven't introduced `git reset` yet.
 Why?
 Because Harry and Isabelle haven't made any mistakes.
 They're very good at their jobs.
 But they'll make some